Divorce Court: Lynn Toler era (2006–2020)

 Lynn Toler, a former judge in Cleveland Heights, Ohio (also former judge of previously cancelled series Power of Attorney in the series' last half season) took over the Divorce Court bench for its 24th season (or eighth season of the show's current installment), which premiered September 11, 2006.
 Toler would eventually become Divorce Court's longest reigning judge—not only over the current edition of the program—but the overall 40-year-old series as a whole, presiding over the broadcast for 14 seasons.
 In her judgeship over the series, Toler was noted for her strident tone.
 Toler imparted counsel, words of wisdom, logical reasoning, and an effort to talk sense into the show's litigants and took to humorous scolding of the litigants where necessary.

-Toler's final season presiding over the program was in the present edition's 21st season, during the 2019–20 television year.
+Toler's final season hosting the program was in the present edition's 21st season, during the 2019–20 television year.
 It was during that season that Toler took objection to what she described as a hostile, unfriendly atmosphere coming from the network and production.
 In addition, Toler cited discontentment with an assortment of management decisions brought on her and the program by production.
 Among those decisions were in the show's set design, the program no longer taking the appearance of an average American courtroom by the show's 21st season and Toler citing physical discomfort in presiding from the judge's bench.
 In an October 19, 2021, episode of Bailiff Byrd's Bonding with Byrd web series, Toler also explained that producers attempted to move the series into a more farcical, comedic direction following the viral "Rolling Ray" case in November 2019.
 Toler added that behind-the-scenes altercations between her and Divorce Court producers over production moves were commonplace throughout her final season with the program.
 For these reasons, Toler left the series at the end of that season (which ended up being shortened due to the COVID-19 pandemic).
 During the Bonding with Byrd interview, Toler noted that she did not miss the show as she had left it in her final season (taped from Atlanta), but did miss the show that it was previous to her final season (taped from Los Angeles).

 Faith Jenkins era (2020–2022)

-For the 2020–21 television year and current edition's 22nd season, former New York City prosecutor and former arbitrator over own court show for four years, Faith Jenkins appeared as judge over the series, replacing Toler.
+For the 2020–21 television year and current edition's 22nd season, former New York City prosecutor and former arbitrator over her own court show for four years, Faith Jenkins appeared as judge over the series, replacing Toler.
 In November 2020, the series was renewed for two additional seasons, through the 2022–23 season.